kubernetes/enhancements/keps/sig-cluster-lifecycle/kubeadm/3929-no-cri-socket-annotation/README.md

 ## Proposal

-1. init: upload a global kubelet configuration with cri socket
+1. init: upload a global kubelet configuration with cri socket.
+   - the cri socket will take `--cri-socket` value and if the flag is empty, kubeadm will auto-detect it.
+   - After seting or auto-detecting, it will be set in the global kubelet configuration.
-2. join: can override it using --config
+2. join: it will use the global confugration.
+   - if it is not set in the global configuration, it will use `--cri-socket` value
+   - if it is still empty, kubeadm will auto-detect it.
+   - join will not change the global configuration, and if it is different with the global, kubeadm will save it in `/var/lib/kubelet/kubeadm-config-instance.yaml`
-3. upgrade: re-download global one, but should use local kubelet configuration firstly
+3. upgrade: re-download global one, but should use local kubelet configuration firstly in `kubeadm-config-instance.yaml`

 ### User Stories (Optional)